Infinisoft-inc/public/Packages/@brainstack/core/README.md

 - **[@brainstack/state](https://www.npmjs.com/package/@brainstack/state)**: A micro state management library that empowers you to handle application state effortlessly, making it ideal for managing complex UI components or global application data.

+- **[@brainstack/store](https://www.npmjs.com/package/@brainstack/store)**: A package that combines `@brainstack/hub` and `@brainstack/state` unlocking state management with event handling, providing a convenient solution for managing application state and responding to state changes using event-driven programming.

 - **[@brainstack/config](https://www.npmjs.com/package/@brainstack/config)**: A micro config manager package that lets you manage configuration settings efficiently and flexibly, ensuring smooth application setup and behavior.

 - **[@brainstack/agent](https://www.npmjs.com/package/@brainstack/agent)**: A package tailored for building model agents that help you encapsulate complex logic and behavior into reusable components.